Emin1107/Zoo-System/README.md

-# zOOP – A Terminal-Based Zoo Simulation Game
+# ZOOTB – A Terminal-Based Zoo Simulation Game

 ![Language](https://img.shields.io/badge/Language-C++-blue.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Platform](https://img.shields.io/badge/Platform-Unix%2Flike-lightgrey)
 ![Status](https://img.shields.io/badge/Status-Playably%20Addictive-brightgreen)

-**zOOP** is a fully terminal-based zoo management game written in modern C++.
+**ZOOTB** is a fully terminal-based zoo management game written in modern C++.
 Designed with an emphasis on logic, structure, and fun, it lets you build enclosures, buy animals, and rate your zoo — all from the command line.

 Whether you want to micromanage dolphins or let giraffes and lions roam, zOOP gives you full control (and a few headaches) as a zookeeper.